LaythAlqadhi/calculator/README.md

 You can also use the keyboard for input:
 - Type numbers (0-9) to input numbers.
-- Use the +, -, *, and / keys for operators.
+- Use the +, -, \*, and / keys for operators.
 - Press Enter to calculate the result.
 - Press Backspace to delete the last character.

-##Preview
+## Preview

-You can preview the project [here](https://laythalqadhi.github.io/calculator/).
+You can preview the project [here](https://LaythAlqadhi.github.io/calculator/).

-Feel free to explore the code and customize the profile card UI to suit your needs.
+Feel free to explore the code and customize the calculator UI to suit your needs.